nwenig1/gamblerzParidize/README.md

 # Installation

 Make sure you have postgres installed!
+And run all setup.sql commands on your local postgres database

 ```
 npm install bcrypt